The Master of Education program in Counselor Education, with concentrations in Clinical

 - Candidates who have been out of the Counselor Education Program for three or more semesters must apply for readmission and complete a successful interview with the Counselor Education admissions committee.

 Transfer students' transcripts may be evaluated to determine if the graduate courses previously taken may be transferred.
-Up to 12 semester hours from a CACREP accredited graduate program may be transferred to the Counselor Education Program.
+Transfer students may transfer up to 9 semester hours.
+Up to 12 semester hours from a CACREP accredited graduate program in the USG system may be transferred to the Counselor Education Program.

 Counselor Continuing Education

 Counselor Continuing Education provides non-degree options for individuals who seek personal enrichment and renewal as well as additional educational experiences needed to obtain certification or licensure.
-Applicants who wish to take courses but who are not seeking a degree, counseling licensure or counselor certification must subit their application for graduate admission, Masters's level transcript(s) and three current letters of recommendation to the Office of Graduate Amdissions.
+Applicants who wish to take courses but who are not seeking a degree, counseling licensure or counselor certification must submit their application for graduate admission, Masters's level transcript(s) and three current letters of recommendation to the Office of Graduate Admissions.

 The Advanced Counseling Certificate Program provides three non-degree, continuing education options to meet the needs of professionals seeking Georgia counseling credentials.
 Applicants for the Advanced Counseling Certificate Program must: